aminroosta/pgr/readme.md

 pgr is a project that allows you to run SQL scripts as REST and WebSocket endpoints.

+## Disclaimer

+This project is not implemented yet.
+It is a hypothetical idea for using PostgreSQL as a web backend.
+The examples and documentation are not real.
+Use at your own risk.

 ## Features

 - You can define SQL functions that map to REST endpoints using a simple naming convention.